MetaMask/SIPs/SIPS/sip-29.md

 Two methods are defined in the Snap Assets API:

-Any snap that wishes to provide asset information **MUST** implement the following API:
+Any Snap that wishes to provide asset information **MUST** implement the following API:

 #### Get Token Description